 However, current researchers have attended to these criticisms by developing models of the HRM system’s structure and practices (Applebaum, Bailey, Berg and Kalleberg, 2000; Arthur and Boyles 2007) and how HRM can interact with other organisational variables (e.g. leadership) (Leroy et al., 2018; Hong, Liao, Raub and Han 2016) and institutional factors (Oppong, 2018) to influence outcomes.
 Research has also examined how systems of HRM can enhance flexibility and innovation (Seeck and Diehl, 2017).
 In particular, the critiques of the ‘universalistic approach’ have prompted an alternative explanation for HRM-firm performance known as the concept of fit or contingency theory (Delery and Doty, 1996).
 The ‘contingency’ perspective emphasizes the fit between business strategy and HRM policies and strategies.
 The contingency theory also suggests that the way best practices are applied should be conditional upon the type of employee groups, the organisational setting (e.g. size of firms) and the national context.
 Similarly, the ‘configurational’ perspective was also developed proposing that particular HRM practices can enhance the firm performance when organisations design their HRM system to ensure both a horizontal fit (i.e., HR practices that complement each other) and a vertical fit (i.e., high-performance work system (HPWS) that is aligned with organisational strategy) (Delery, 1998).
 Research has recognised the importance of such alignment as evidenced in various strategic-oriented HRM systems such as service-oriented HPWS (Liao et al., 2009), initiating-enhancing HPWS (Hong et al., 2016), safety HPWS (Zacharatos et al., 2005) and knowledge-intensive teamwork HPWS (Chuang, Jackson and Jiang, 2013).
 Building on these theoretical refinements, research has reported positive relationships between SHRM and individual performance (e.g., Zhai, Zhu, and Zhang, 2023), team performance (Pak, 2021) and organisational performance outcomes (Li, et al., 2022).

 Although these conceptual refinements have yielded significant contributions to the study of SHRM, scholars have indicated that variations exist in how HR practices are perceived in an organisation and thus called for more research to examine the process through which SHRM influences outcomes (Bowen and Ostroff, 2004, Nishii and Wright, 2008).
 In response, this study will examine the role of HR attributions on the line managers and employee attitudes and behaviours in the HRM implementation process.
-This will shed light on the cognitive nuances involved in how line managers and employees respond to the HR signals in the HR implementation process To better understand this HR process first, I will review the literature on conceptual models of the HR process, with particular attention to the importance of HR implementation.
+This will shed light on the cognitive nuances involved in how line managers and employees respond to the HR signals in the HR implementation process.
+To better understand this HR process first, I will review the literature on conceptual models of the HR process, with particular attention to the importance of HR implementation.

 2.3.1 The conceptual models of HR process and implementation